 Struggle No More: A Counselor’s Ethical Connection in Counseling

 The Sutherland Center, LLC is pleased to present our continuing education workshops.
-Our innovative and interactive workshop “Struggle No More: A Counselor’s Ethical Connection in Counseling” has been approved by LPCA #7022-17M for 6 ethics continuing education hours for LPCs, LCSWs, LMFTs and mental health professionals.
+Our innovative and interactive in person workshop “Struggle No More: A Counselor’s Ethical Connection in Counseling” has been approved by LPCA #8632-0620M for 6 ethics continuing education hours for APCs, LPCs, LCSWs, LMFTs and other mental health professionals.

-The next workshop will take place on Tuesday, June 12, 2018 at the Douglasville Conference Center in Douglasville, GA from 9:00am to 4:30pm and will continue every even month.
+The next workshop will take place on Saturday June 6th, 2020 at the Douglasville Conference Center in Douglasville, GA from 9:00 am to 4:30 pm.

 We address barriers to father involvement such as co-parenting and blended families giving attendees strategies to overcome many of the difficulties of fatherhood.
 We also aim to focus on the prevention of premature fathering and emphasize the importance of reaching young boys and their parents prior to fatherhood.